madebygps/serverless-resume-api/README.md

 - GitHub account
 - I've provided a sample .json file based on the [Json resume](https://jsonresume.org/schema/)

+For local developer environment

+- VS Code
+- Docker
+- VS Code Dev Container Extension

 > **NOTE**
-> We'll be using GitHub Codespaces for our development environment.
-At the moment, GitHub Free for personal accounts comes with 15 GB of Codespaces storage and 120 Core hours per month.
+> At the moment, GitHub Free for personal accounts comes with 15 GB of Codespaces storage and 120 Core hours per month.
 Read more about [pricing here](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)

 ## How to get started

 ### Get the code and environment

 1. [Fork the repository](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) so you can have your own copy of it.
-2. Click on the `Code` button, click on `Codespaces` tab, and click on `Create Codespaces on main`.
+2. FOR CLOUDSPACES: Click on the `Code` button, click on `Codespaces` tab, and click on `Create Codespaces on main`.
 I've provided a [`devcontainer.json`](https://code.visualstudio.com/docs/devcontainers/create-dev-container) file with the configuration needed for this project.
 3. Once your Codespace has loaded, in the Explorer, expand the `src` folder and rename `local.settings.sample.json` to `local.settings.json`
+4. FOR LOCAL DEV: Clone the code, open it with VS Code and Launch in the dev container.
+More info [here](https://code.visualstudio.com/docs/devcontainers/containers)

 ### Authenticate your Environment with Azure
 1. In the Terminal, type `az login --use-device-code` to log into your Azure account from the az cli in your Codespace.